Friday, January 3, 2025

 Behind the camera, the silhouette with the clipboard started tracing a circle in the air with his finger in a "wrap it up" gesture.

-The annoyed silence dragged on long enough for Alicia to do something about it.
-Speaking in a rote monotone, she hit all the points.
-"Me and Party versus I.T.
-Factor, no-DQ street fight, fans bring the weapons.
-January 31st, 7:00 PM, Fan Appreciation Fight, Plunj Drain Cleaner Arena."
 She smiled nervously, unblinking, waiting for the segment to end.
 The smile faded.
-Why were the cameras still rolling?
+Why was the camera still rolling?
 She looked back at Clipboard Guy.
 Now he was gesturing for her to stretch.
 Alicia turned to Allen and Party Girl, who seemed to think she had this under control.
-The rookie spoke up again.
+She spoke up again.
 "They won't kick our butts.
 We will kick their butts."
 Keep stretching.
 "We really appreciate you all.
 A lot.
 So much.
 Happy New Year?"
 Alicia's eyes reflexively shut in embarrassment.

-"Oh my God, I wasn't selling anything!" cried Party Girl as Alicia turned a corner into the broad, darkened half-room, half-hallway that had become the de facto storage area for pieces of old special event set.
 There were the radioactive toxic waste barrels from Earth Day Apocalypse.
 She could make out the mausoleum entrance that replaced the curtain on the Halloween show, Dia de los Deathmatches, but she didn't know what event the chariot behind it was from.
 Alicia noticed that none of the production crew had gone this way.
-"Ohhhh…" whimpered Alicia, realizing she was alone, and then realizing she wasn't.
-A shadowy face peered from behind a hay bale near the opposite wall.
-At least, Alicia thought so.
-She veered away in the direction of a burnt-out replica car from Chicago's famous "L" train--and into the path of something human.

-"Ohmygosh!" scream-whispered Alicia as she spun around to find herself staring down a silhouette of a tall, long-limbed shape.
-Dark hair.
-Face mired in shadow.
-She felt her heart stop for a second when it leapt into her throat.
-She froze in place, the fight or flight centers of her brain still hashing it out in committee.
-She looked the unknown figure in the eye and saw someone familiar.
+It was a woman.
+About six-three, 193 pounds, wearing torn jeans and a hockey jersey.
+She stood face-to-face with a train door's large glass window, trembling in front of her own spooked reflection.
 "Holy heckins!
 Oh my stars.
 Oh wow."
-It was a woman.
-About six-three, 193 pounds, wearing torn jeans and a hockey jersey.
-She stood face-to-face with a train door's large glass window, trembling in front of her own spooked reflection.
 Footsteps at the end of the corridor.
 Chatter over a headset.
 More crew.
 Alicia could breathe again, so she did.

 This couldn't continue.

 Alicia exited through production into the backstage corridor, cracked the locker room door enough to see people inside and let herself in.
 She opened her locker and grabbed the gym bag with her work clothes.
-As Alicia turned to leave, an authoritative voice called out from behind her, "Hey!"
-A tense quiet settled upon the locker room as Kat Cable and Tracy Roote glared from the other end of the room.
-"See you tomorrow."
-A lopsided smile crossed Kat's lips as she stared across the now-silent locker room.
-"It's really going to hurt," explained the team supervisor.
-Next to her, Tracy's trademark flat expression darkened.
-Her eyes narrowed, and her lips curled into a hungry, eager smile.
+As Alicia turned to leave, an authoritative voice called out from behind her.

 "Okay, you too!"
 Alicia chirped as she retreated back into the corridor.
 Everyone seemed to be looking for her tonight.